 Return on Common Equity: Usually refers to the income that the Commission allows an investor-owned utility to make available to common stockholders after servicing existing debt and preferred stock.
 (Also called “authorized return on equity.”)

-Revenue Requirements: The amount of money a utility must collect to pay expenses and, where appropriate, provide a fair return to investors.
+Revenue Requirement: The amount of money a utility must collect to pay expenses and, where appropriate, provide a fair return to investors.